lkrsl/Application-of-Outcome-Weights-Framework-for-DML-to-Lalonde-Study/ReadMe.md

 ## Folder Structure

-The folder structure of this repo is as follows:
+The folder structure of this repository is as follows:

 | folder | usage                                                      |
 |:-------|:-----------------------------------------------------------|